Ford FG11050PBECO - 9000/11050W Dual Fuel Generator With Electric Start

 Portability

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 211 lbs.
-Nevertheless, thanks to its wheel kit (⌀10") and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.
+While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 209 lbs.
+However, the lack of maneuverability can be offset with its wheel kit (⌀10") and its folding handle, which allows for convenient shifting once the generator is placed on the ground.

 Features

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This generator is one of the more fuel efficient models of the aforementioned output range, as its estimated fuel consumption reaches just 0.69 GPH (gallon per hour) at 50% load.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Rainier R12000DF.
-With a fuel consumption of as little as 0.55 GPH, it is one of the most efficient generators currently on the market.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
+This generator is one of the more fuel-efficient models of the aforementioned output range, as its estimated fuel consumption reaches just 0.69 GPH (gallon per hour) at 50% load.
+If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Westinghouse iGen11000DFc.
+With a fuel consumption of as little as 0.66 GPH, it is one of the most efficient generators currently on the market.

 Price comparison